logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/beam.md

 ## Connecting to the Feature Store

-You are now ready to connect to the Hopsworks Feature Store from Flink:
+You are now ready to connect to the Hopsworks Feature Store from Beam:

 ```Java
 //Establish connection with Hopsworks.